sbesson/ome-ansible-training/setup.md

 permalink: /setup/
 ---

-#### This training session is in the form of a follow-along workshop.
+#### This training session is in the form of an instructor-led workshop.

-To follow along, you'll need the following:
+To follow along, you'll need the some prerequisites:

 #### Hardware Requirements:
 * 1.5GB ram free